sreeshnair84/Ad-rah/docs/README.md

 This directory contains the essential documentation for the Adara Digital Signage Platform.
 All duplicate and outdated documents have been removed to maintain clarity and reduce maintenance overhead.

-**Copyright © 2024 Adara Screen by Hebron.
-All rights reserved.**
-**Owner: Sugesh M S**

-This documentation is proprietary to Adara Screen by Hebron and contains confidential information.
-Unauthorized reproduction, distribution, or disclosure may result in legal action.

 ## 📚 **Core Documentation**

 ### **Architecture & Design**